Stroumpfgrognon/vivado-blank-project/README.md

 To use the project Makefile / generate.tcl script, you'll need to fill out the following files

-`Projects/your_project/parameters/project_var.json` to create the project for the right device
+- `Projects/your_project/parameters/project_var.json` to create the project for the right device

-`Projects/your_project/parameters/project_tests.json` for the project test benches
+- `Projects/your_project/parameters/project_tests.json` for the project test benches

-`Projects/scripts/parameters/test_para.json` for the libraries test benhces
+- `Projects/scripts/parameters/test_para.json` for the libraries test benhces

-`Projects/your_project/parameters/run_para.json` for implementation parameters
+- `Projects/your_project/parameters/run_para.json` for implementation parameters
+- Change the CURRENT_PROJECT variable in the Makefile for the clean command to work properly